 Kilimanjaro is fondly referred to as “everyman’s Everest.”
 With no technical climbing required, summiting the mountain is a feat that anyone fit and able can accomplish simply by walking – walking, that is, with respect for the mountain and knowledge of altitude.
 Kilimanjaro, at 19,340ft, is the world’s highest freestanding mountain.

 Our climb up Kilimanjaro is a 7-day, 55 km walk on the Machame-Mweka route.
 This scenic route takes us through four different ecosystems: rainforest, heath, moorland, and glacier.
-The trek includes an overnight, during the ascent, at the picturesque Karanga Valley.
+The trek includes an overnight at the picturesque Karanga Valley.
 This extra night aids acclimatization and allows our climbers extra time to recover and prepare for the final push to the top.

 Our classic Live Out Loud Adventures Kilimanjaro Climb starts with a visit to the Amani Children's Home.
 We then take the 7-day Machame Route up to Uhuru Peak on Kilimanjaro, returning to Moshi with the option of continuing on to the massive Ngorongora Crater for a safari.

 Arrive at Moshi at 10pmWe will stay at the Kilemakyaro Mountain Lodge in Moshi, Tanzania

 Visit the Amani Children's HomeSpending the day with the children and volunteers, we will see how this incredible organization helps the lives of street kids in Tanzania every day.
 We will also do our final preparations for the trek ahead.